 Cell proliferation inside the microwells

 Alternatively the microwell chip with single cells can be placed in an incubator to culture the cells inside the microwells.
-The image below presents the proliferating of a single MCF-7 cell during 9 days.
+The image below presents the proliferating of a single MCF-7 cell over the course of 9 days.
 The microwell chips can be coated with a thin layer of proteins i.e. matrigel or fibronection to enhance cell adhesion and proliferation properties of the cells.
 Work has been performed in close collaboration with the University of Twente.

 Puncher system inside a flowhood

 To maintain sterile conditions the Puncher system is placed in a flowhood.
 VyCAP has designed a dedicated flowhood with integrated monitor and cable connections from the Puncher microscope to the electronics below the flow cabinet.